boyali/reeds_and_shepp_curves/README.md

       publisher={Cambridge university press}
     }

+This implementation contains all 48 curves used in the C implementation.

 We used this Python implementation to produce the curves in the following paper.
 The codes of the paper will be available in TierIV repositories.
 For the citations: